larsrh/libisabelle/README.md

 # libisabelle

-A Scala library which talks to Isabelle
+A Scala library which talks to Isabelle.
+It currently works with Isabelle2015 and Isabelle2016.
+For more information about the project, visit [its website](http://lars.hupel.info/libisabelle/).

 | Service                   | Status |
 | ------------------------- | ------ |